 Extra Virgin olive oil is a wholly natural, unrefined oil and the highest quality olive oil you can buy.
 Genuine extra virgin olive oil is rare and as a result is slightly more expensive.

-Because of the way Extra Virgin olive oil is made, it retains more true olive taste, and has a lower level of oleic acid (no more than 0.8%) than other olive oil varieties.
+Because of the way Extra Virgin olive oil is made, extra virgin olive oil is the best olive oil to consume.
+This is because it is made from the first cold pressing of olives and has not been exposed to high temperatures or chemicals during processing.
+As a result, it retains more of its beneficial nutrients, it retains more true olive taste, and has a lower level of oleic acid (no more than 0.8%) than other olive oil varieties.
 It also contains more of the natural vitamins and minerals found in olives.

 Extra Virgin olive oil is completely natural.
 There is no treatment with chemicals or temperature alterations.
 It contains typically has a golden-green colour, with a distinctive fresh, green flavour and a light peppery finish.